-Unlike off-loom bead weaving stitches or loom beading where beads are stitched to each other, in bead embroidery you stitch beads onto a fabric foundation.
-Because there are so many different types of beading foundation available, it is important to know which one will work best for your particular project.
+Unlike off-loom bead weaving stitches or loom beading where beads are stitched to each other, in bead embroidery, you stitch beads onto a fabric foundation.
+Since there are so many different types of beading foundation available, it is important to know which one will work best for your particular project.

 Some of the different bead embroidery foundations used include imitation leather or suede, fabric embroidery interfacing, or a special product designed just for bead embroidery called...
 Lacy's Stiff Stuff.